jakobhoeg/built-in-ai/packages/built-in-ai/README.md

 Vercel AI SDK v5 introduces [custom Transport support](https://v5.ai-sdk.dev/docs/announcing-ai-sdk-5-beta#enhanced-usechat-architecture) for the `useChat()` hook, which has been the *missing piece* needed to fully integrate browser-based Prompt API capabilities with the Vercel AI SDK.

+> [!IMPORTANT]
+> This package is under constant development as the Prompt API matures, and may contain errors and incompatible changes.

 ## Installation

 > [!NOTE]